Definitions and key terms

 In respect to any credit card or other payment processing details you have provided us, we commit that this confidential information will be stored in the most secure manner possible.
 We use Stripe as our payments processor.

 Once you order your apps, we pay our highly trained developers to successfully convert your website to an app.
-Therefore, GettingNative does not provide refunds.
-We provide free demo, try the demo app as much as you want.
+Therefore, GettingNative generally does not provide refunds.
+We provide free demo upon request, try the demo app as much as you want before ordering if you want.

 We may display, include or make available third-party content (including data, information, applications and other products services) or provide links to third-party websites or services (“Third- Party Services”).